Of Mice and Men (play): Productions

 Steinbeck adapted the play from the novel.

 The play had its world premiere circa October 1937 by the San Francisco Theatre Union.
 The play premiered on Broadway at the Music Box Theatre on November 23, 1937, and closed in May 1938 after 207 performances.
 Directed by George S. Kaufman, the cast starred Broderick Crawford as Lennie and Wallace Ford as George.
 In 1939 the production was moved to Los Angeles, still with Wallace Ford in the role of George, but with Lon Chaney, Jr., taking on the role of Lennie.
 Chaney's performance in the role resulted in his casting in the movie.

 There have been several revivals, the most recent produced in 2014, directed by Anna D. Shapiro with James Franco (George), Chris O'Dowd (Lennie) and Leighton Meester (Curley's Wife).

 By the Book Theatre's production won 6 Brickenden Awards including Outstanding Drama, Director, Set Design, Actor, Supporting Actor, and Lighting Design.

 Historical casting

 The following tables show the casts of the principal original productions:

 Awards

-The production was chosen as Best Play in 1938 by the New York Drama Critics' Circle.
+The production was chosen as Best American Play of the 1937-1938 season by the New York Drama Critics' Circle.
 The 2014 production earned two Tony Award nominations at the 68th Tony Awards (O'Dowd—Leading Actor and Japhy Weideman—Lighting Design).